 While Scrum and Kanban are still more popular amongst Agile practitioners, Scrumban has its own users.
 It is great for those needing some structure, but not wanting to be overwhelmed with ceremonies.
 As well as for those that want to clearly visualize their process and track tasks through completion.

 Scrumban works best for projects with unclear and changing priorities.
 It can assist projects that are driven by events, like the helpdesk.
 It is also good for teams that focus on adding features and supporting an existing product.
 Still, wondering if it is the right choice for you?
-See this comparison of Kanban vs Scrum vs Scrumban or check out the Scrumban Ultimate Guide to get all your questions answered.
+See this comparison of Kanban vs Scrum vs Scrumban or check out the Scrumban Ultimate Guide pdf to get all your questions answered.

+And now it is time to get Scrumban into practice.
 Create your Scrumban board in Teamhood and see for yourself if this framework fits your needs!